-Targets and Subjects
+Targets and Subjects of Investigations

 The Government often classifies the persons in a federal criminal investigation as targets, subjects, and witnesses.
 These classifications, which can change at any moment, are helpful to understanding how the government views the case.